 The overarching aim of this school over the next 3 years is to develop from a good school to an excellent school.
 Underpinning this will be a continuing drive for even greater consistency and an increase of regular excellence in all areas of school life.
 All schools are currently examining how they can better collaborate to achieve better outcomes for their children and KMPS is looking at ways it can build on its excellent track record in this area.
 We have made significant improvements to the school building; improving the flow of pupils and increasing the size of some of the smaller classrooms to make them fit for purpose.
-More recent CIF bids, have enabled us to renew much of the roofing.
+More recent CIF bids, have enabled us to renew much of the roofing and the installation of new windows and new heating and ventilation system through most of the school.